INN/docs/how-we-work/project-assets.md

 - **Comps or mockups** — When needed, we will create full or partial design comps for site designs.

-###How to set up a project
+### How to set up a project

 For standard documents and assets, we will use templates as much as possible so that we're not starting from scratch with each new client.

-All of the templates live, aptly, in the templates folder on Google Drive.
+All of the templates live, aptly, in [the templates folder](https://drive.google.com/drive/u/0/folders/0BxfhnBiuyIFjfkRyc1NaQVNNbDFqczJFUmZPcEtGNUQtN0xvVFpHVzJSQ2NKN1g4Q0ZpZ0k) on Google Drive.
 When beginning a new client project:

-- Create a folder for the client (if one doesn't already exist) in the shared project documents folder in Google Drive.
+- Create a folder for the client (if one doesn't already exist) in the [shared project documents](https://drive.google.com/drive/u/0/folders/0BxfhnBiuyIFjfl95X0VWb3NnZ184RDRZdm1aWmJ6UUdXeDhnQkREMXVRN1JQendudVdsa2c) folder in Google Drive (you should be able to access and edit this folder while logged into Google using your @inn.org account).

 - Find the templates folder and make a copy of the document(s) that you need to create and move those copies to the client folder.
 Edit the copied documents to add information specific to that client.